codewithed/rosetta-translate/README.md

 # Rosetta Translate

 Rosetta Translate is a multilingual, multi-input translation assistant built with a modern tech stack.
-It enables users to translate between languages using text, speech, image (OCR), and handwriting input.
+It enables users to translate between languages using text, speech, and image (OCR).
 The app supports real-time bilingual conversations, translation history, saved phrases, and folder organization.
 Rosetta is designed for speed, accessibility, and privacy, with a secure backend and offline support.

 ## 🚀 Tech Stack